Renting Out Your House Guide | Letting Agents, Insurance & Laws

 Types of inspections include: gas & electrics, plumbing, heating, structural security, damp & leaks and smoke & CO2.

-As a landlord, you dread being woken up in the middle of the night because your property has a burst pipe, or your weekend ruined because you have to find a plumber to fix a broken boiler.
+As a landlord renting out your house, you dread being woken up in the middle of the night because your property has a burst pipe, or your weekend ruined because you have to find a plumber to fix a broken boiler.

 When damages & faults occur that pose a danger, issues must be fixed immediately.
 If you don’t & your tenant complains to the council, you may face prosecution and/or fines.

-Some property managers add a markup on any invoices generated from contractors working on your property.
-Make sure you cover this with your property manager beforehand.
+Some letting agent s add a markup on any invoices generated from contractors working on your property.
+Make sure you cover this with your letting agent beforehand.

-If you’re already paying fees to your property manager for this service, paying markup on top of that can increase costs significantly.
+If you’re already paying fees to your letting agent for this service, paying markup on top of that can increase costs significantly.

-The next aspect of services property agents provide is legal documentation.
-Most property managers already have all legal document templates in place to easily adapt to your property.
+The next aspect of services property agents provide to people looking to rent out their property is legal documentation.
+Most letting agents already have all legal document templates in place to easily adapt to your property.
 This ensures you are covered from all possible dispute angles & there are no delays in getting your property rented due to legal documentation.

 Alternatives of getting your own solicitors to draw up bespoke agreements will take longer & will be far more costly.

-This service is when a property manager will manage all tasks related to being a landlord.
+This service is when a letting agent will manage all tasks related to renting out your house.

 You don’t collect rent, screen tenants, draw up rental agreements or maintain the property.